⚡️ Coronavirus (COVID-19) update

-In the two-year master's program, you learn to address global environmental chemical challenges with knowledge, skills, and experience from an application-oriented and strongly interdisciplinary perspective.
+In the two-year master´s programme, you learn to address global environmental chemical challenges with knowledge, skills, and experience from an application-oriented and strongly interdisciplinary perspective.
 Aside from the core understanding of processes in air, soil, and water, subjects include inorganic and organic chemistry, microbiology, toxicology, ecosystem analysis, and human-environment interactions.
-Exercises in small groups enable the hands-on experience of the front-end analytical techniques in the individual research groups and development of solution-oriented thinking and creativity.
+Tutorials in small groups enable the hands-on experience of the front-end analytical techniques in the individual research groups and the development of solution-oriented thinking and creativity.
 You are trained in critical reflection, abstraction, and logical argumentation as well as oral and written communication.
 Different perceptions of environmental challenges by students from different countries at different stages of development and with different cultural and socioeconomic backgrounds are integrated to sharpen understanding of international contexts.

 The demand for highly qualified experts in environmental chemistry will continue to grow with increased industrialization and ever‐tighter global interdependence and integration.
 Our graduates will have various attractive career opportunities in the academic sector, in the industry (experts and consultants of national and international companies, heads of laboratories, company founders) and in the public sector (policy consultation, development cooperation).
 Excellent employment opportunities are also available in developing and emerging countries in view of increasing industrialization and demand for expertise.